FTBpro/count-von-count/README.md

 Setting up a server (Ubuntu 13)
 ---------------------------------
-*Any reason this should be Ubuntu 13? (you mean 13.04?
+*Udi: Any reason this should be Ubuntu 13? (you mean 13.04?
 13.10?).
 You can just say which version you tested on, and that it should work on others.
 Won't it work on a Mac, for development, just the same?*
 1. install redis-server using apt-get install redis-server *Udi: no need to tell them how to install redis. link to redis project and let the have fun*
-2. follow download and install direction on http://openresty.org/#Installation. recommended to use default settings and directory structure! *Again, I would say, "Install OpenResty.
+2. follow download and install direction on http://openresty.org/#Installation. recommended to use default settings and directory structure! *Udi: Again, I would say, "Install OpenResty.
 You should use the default settings."*
-3. install git (sudo apt-get install git) *They know how to install git ;)*
+3. install git (sudo apt-get install git) *Udi: They know how to install git ;)*
 4. add "include /usr/local/openresty/nginx/conf/include/*;" to openresty's nginx.conf, under the 'http' section (by default its in /usr/local/openresty/nginx/conf)
-5. add set worker_rlimit_nofile 30000 in nginx.conf *Maybe you should show a syntax-higlighted example of nginx.conf with the needed changes in the last 2 steps*
+5. add set worker_rlimit_nofile 30000 in nginx.conf *Udi: Maybe you should show a syntax-higlighted example of nginx.conf with the needed changes in the last 2 steps*

 Deployment